floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

-an 'inside-out' way from the CPU emulator is cheaper than leaving and entering the CPU emulation for every tick, because then the CPU emulation would need to store its state after each tick, and restore and continue where it left of for the next tick.
+an 'inside-out' way from the CPU emulator is cheaper than leaving and entering the CPU emulation for every tick, because then the CPU emulation would need to store its state after each tick, and restore and continue where it left off for the next tick.
 Since the CPU usually has the most complex internal state in a home computer system, it makes sense to make its life easier by helping it to carry its internal state from one tick to the next by 'ticking' the other system components from inside the CPU emulation.